Taking a toddler to Disney can be the most magical experience if you plan ahead with these excellent tips.

 Tim forgot the cardinal rule about Little Pea's age:

-Life with a toddler is at it's most perfect from the hours of 8 am to 11 am.
+Life with a toddler is most perfect from the hours of 8 am to 11 am.

 Anything beyond that is dicey at best.